 The dangerous areas where law and accountants overlap

-A CPA-attorney, when asked what he does for a living, replies that he “practices tax.”
+A Accountant-attorney, when asked what he does for a living, replies that he “practices tax.”

 In the tax area, the lines between accountants and attorneys can be blurred.
 Some lawyers prepare tax returns, and many accountants help structure business transactions in order to achieve optimum tax benefits.
 But because of the interplay between the two professions, accountants are frequently tempted to represent clients where the professions do not overlap, and this can be dangerous both for the accountants and the client.
 Even though both lawyers and accountants practice in the tax area, there are things that accountants do that are more appropriate like preparing tax returns.